 Explore it on Goodreads or Amazon.

-Other books by this author include Chicks Kick Butt, Dark Descendant, Rogue Descendant, Nightstruck
+Other books by this author which I have reviewed include Chicks Kick Butt, Dark Descendant, Rogue Descendant, Nightstruck

 Second in the Nikki Glass urban fantasy series set in Washington D.C. and revolving around Nikki, a modern-day descendant of Artemis.

 While I enjoyed the story, I was disappointed as well, for this installment didn’t have the verve of the first in this series, Dark Descendant.
 Still, Black has an interesting premise, and she certainly put a twist on this particular story.
 I like her characters as well.
 While the Olympians we met in the the first story are just so incredibly nasty, Black is giving the new ones a bit more depth — not that I’m gonna trust ’em or anything!